Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   Module where the process is integrated.

   - *Created by*
-  Name and user ID of the person who initiated the process.
+  Name and user name of the user who initiated the process.

   - *Modified by*
-  Name and user ID of the person who modified the process.
+  Name and user name of the user who who modified the process.